prisma/docs/README.md

 ## Contributing to the docs

+New contributors are welcome!
 Read through the [contributing guide](CONTRIBUTING.md) to learn how you can contribute to the Prisma documentation.

 ## Prerequisites for Apple M1 chip (macOS BigSur and later)